RandomInternetPreson/Lucid_Autonomy/README.md

 https://github.com/VikParuchuri/marker & https://github.com/Ucas-HaoranWei/GOT-OCR2.0/
 - Fixed screen assignment bug

+#### todo:
+- add double click
+- ~~integrate lucid vision multi model selection seheme~~ Sort of did this, will integrate Aria too.
+- integrate lucid websearch for AI to utilize on its own
+- ~~develop better "spatial awarness" json scheme, I have several ideas on how to contextualize the UI element spatial data better in the json file, the current method is just okay~~ Give models box corners now, LLMs can figure out where things are based off this information most of the time.
+- try out copy all and past all techniques for quick text input into model
+- ~~try out dual models clicking into each others text fields and communicating~~  Try out the [Skeptic_AI.yaml](https://github.com/RandomInternetPreson/Lucid_Autonomy/tree/main/SystemPrompt_CharacterCards) Have one AI be the skeptic and the other AI try to convince the skeptic of something.
+[Tell the AIs something like this and you can easily get two going back and forth, very interesting](https://github.com/RandomInternetPreson/Lucid_Autonomy/blob/main/SystemPrompt_CharacterCards/Conversation_Starter.txt)

-The Extension still lets and AI take the wheel, but it does a lot more now.
+####The Extension still lets and AI take the wheel, but it does a lot more now.

 For simplicity I am going to break this readme into two sections: Research Assistant and Lucid Autonomy (both can be used at the same time)